-In order to ensure adequate risk control for the Company within their outsourcing arrangement, Group Regulatory Risk applies the principles and requirements of the Administrator's compliance charter.
-This sets out the roles and responsibilities of Group Regulatory Risk and those policies where it has delegated responsibilities.
+In order to ensure adequate risk control for the Company within their outsourcing arrangement, Group Compliance applies the principles and requirements of the Administrator's compliance framework.
+This sets out the roles and responsibilities of Group Compliance and those policies where it has delegated responsibilities.